Kyo Kusanagi: Gameplay

-In The King of Fighters XII, Kyo's moves were modified to those from the first two games of the series to rely on his projectile.
+In The King of Fighters XII, Kyo's moves were modified to rely on his projectile, functioning closer to the first two games of the series.
 Kyo's Neo Max from XIII technique, the "Ura 121 Shiki: Ama-no-Murakumo" (裏百弐拾壱式・天叢雲), in which he covers the enemies with walls of fire, was the first move of this category to be made for KOF XIII.
-The DLC "NESTS Kyo" focuses on his hand-to-hand combat labeled as "Rekka" in gaming community.
+The DLC "NESTS Kyo" focuses on his hand-to-hand combat, labeled as "Rekka" in gaming community.
 SNK ensured neither Kyo version would be superior to the other.
-Besides retaining the Orochinagi, NESTS Kyo has the "Saihsuu Kessen Ougi: Mushiki" (最終決戦奥義・無式), a move where he consecutively punches the enemy while adding increasing flame damage to each strike originally used in The King of Fighters '97.
+Besides retaining the Orochinagi, NESTS Kyo has the "Saihsuu Kessen Ougi: Mushiki" (最終決戦奥義・無式), a move originally used in The King of Fighters '97 where he consecutively punches the enemy with increasing flame damage for each consecutive strike.
 Mastering the technique in the spin-off The King of Fighters: Kyo, makes Saisyu approve his son as the proper Kusanagi successor.
 NESTS Kyo's Neo Max is a new technique named "Saishuu Kessen Hiougi Totsuka" (最終決戦秘 奥義), which covers the entire screen in flames.
 For The King of Fighters XIV onwards, Oda wanted to keep Kyo's kenpō gameplay intact in order to avoid fan backlash, using hand-to-hand combat in a more aggressive fashion.